 Barrow Borough Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 The review of effectiveness is informed by the work of the senior managers within the Council who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the appointed auditors and other review agencies and inspectorates.

-A Management Team consisting of the following Officers were involved in reviewing this Annual Governance Statement:
+Management Team including the following Officers were involved in reviewing this Annual Governance Statement:

 - Chief Executive Head of Paid Service

 - Director of Resources Section 151 Officer

 - Director of People and Place

-- Assistant Director Housing

 - Head of Legal and Governance Monitoring Officer

-- Head of Internal Audit